ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 !!!note
     While SystemLink can connect to and use a sharded MongoDB cluster (`mongos`), it will not take advantage of horizontal scaling capabilities enabled by sharded clusters.

-When using a stand-alone MongoDB instance, replica set, or Atlas, you have the option to encrypt the data stored within the database.
-This is built into MongoDB Atlas or requires [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced) for stand-alone or replica sets.
+When using a multi node setup with MongoDB Atlas or [MongoDB Enterprise Advanced](https://www.mongodb.com/products/mongodb-enterprise-advanced), you have the option to encrypt the data stored within the database.

 !!!important "Connection String Formats"
     Some connection string formats are unsupported or could cause issues in some environments.

     - Connection strings that contain the query parameter `tls=` are unsupported.
 Use the `ssl=` query string to achieve the same capability with the same degree of security.
     - In environments where the 4.2.1.1 root DNS server cannot be reached, the DNS seed list URI format (`mongodb+srv://`) will fail due to a bug ([Unable to connect to Atlas due to DNS connectivity issues #358](https://github.com/kobil-systems/mongodb/issues/358)) in a 3rd party MongoDB driver used by SystemLink.
 In this case use the [MongoDB standard connection string format](https://docs.mongodb.com/manual/reference/connection-string/#std-label-connections-standard-connection-string-format) to connect your replica set.
 This affects both self-hosted replica sets and MongoDB Atlas.
+        - The `mongodb+srv://` URI format provides for more flexible deployments because clients will not need a new connection string should the servers in the replica set change.
     - When URL escaping characters in your connection string  you must use uppercase characters, e.g. `%2F` not `%2f`.

     Example connection string (line breaks for readability):